 Are You at Risk for Diabetic Foot?

 Bruises indicate injuries.
-Especially important are the bruises or cuts found during a foot check that the person was not aware of at the time of injury.
+Especially important are the bruises or cuts found during a foot check that you were not aware of at the time of injury.
 Any bruises within calluses are particularly important to show to a physician.

 Testing for any change in ability to feel with the feet is important because diabetics can hurt themselves and not be aware of the injury or its severity.
-By checking their feet daily, they can see any new wounds and monitor healing areas.
+By checking your feet daily, you can see any new wounds and monitor healing areas.

 Any areas that are painful need to be examined very closely for any of the above-mentioned changes.
 Foot injuries that occur without the person's knowledge can be the first sign of diabetes, especially when accompanied with decreased sensation.

 Wounds need to be monitored.
 When wounds take a long time to heal, the foot is at risk for infection, ulcers and further damage to tissue and bone.
 There are special bandaging techniques and ointments that can be used to help diabetic wounds heal and

 prevent permanent damage.

 As with any chronic disease, history is important, both the patient's and his or her family's.
 Diabetics who have problems with any of the following need to consider themselves at risk: foot ulcers; toenail infections such as fungus; stress fractures

 or other single fractures of the foot; slow-healing wounds; bunions; and corns and thick calluses.
 In the family history, any amputations of toes, feet, or legs need to be shared with a physician.
 Other family members with known diabetes, suspected diabetes,